 The old Vegas is still there

 The old heart of Las Vegas still exists – and it beats on Fremont Street in the downtown area.
 The street includes a pedestrian zone with a 450-metre-long canopy featuring twelve million LEDs for dazzling nightly light shows that are very much in keeping with the shrillness of Fremont Street’s residents.

-Indeed, my son, who is almost 12, was slightly awestruck by the often rather weary-looking showgirls and strippers on Fremont Street, wearing plateau shoes and thongs, vying to have their picture taken for a few cents.
+Indeed, my young son was slightly awestruck by the often rather weary-looking showgirls and strippers on Fremont Street, wearing plateau shoes and thongs, vying to have their picture taken for a few cents.
 But with the exception of that one excursion to this den of iniquity, our Vegas sightseeing programme centred on the far more child-friendly “exploring” of the various hotels.